 Parents are advised where possible to make medical and dental appointments outside the school day.
-Where this is not possible, pupils should attend school for part of the day.
-Parents should show the appointment card to school.
+Where this is not possible, children should attend school for part of the day.
+Parents should complete a leave of absence form and provide evidence of the medical appointment where possible.